parimalsatyal/neustadt.fr-metalsmith/src/reviews/testing-hovding-invisible-helmet.md

 You can read the [Folksam 2015 Bike Helmet Test](http://www.folksam.se/testergodarad/varatester/cykelhjalmar2015) report in [English](http://www.folksam.se/polopoly_fs/1.139790!/Folksam%20bicycle%20helmet%20test%202015.pdf) or in [Swedish](http://www.folksam.se/polopoly_fs/1.140326!/Folksams%20cykelhj%C3%A4lmtest%202015%20forskningsrapport%20v2.pdf).

-The creators of Hövding themselves have posted videos of simulated accidents using both dummies and professional stunt-actors in real-life conditions.
-This one's from **city**:
+The creators of Hövding themselves have posted videos of simulated accidents using both dummies and [professional stunt-actors in real-life conditions](https://www.youtube.com/watch?v=WCd8qQv6Htw&list=PLtd9zaplbSYLmU-HpwsQOSJo9Oxt03il8&index=3).

-**Video**

-They recently also produced a series of clever videos called "Will it Pop?", complete with retro 8-bit music and pixel art.
-They're basically a dude in bright yellow overalls testing Hövding in a number of different situations: taking a curb, at the super market, on a tennis court, in a lake.
+They recently also produced a series of clever videos called [*Will it Pop?*](https://www.youtube.com/playlist?list=PLtd9zaplbSYJsjF-1aBWX-Hhd0ygiATun), complete with retro 8-bit music and pixel art.
+They're basically a dude in bright yellow overalls testing Hövding in a number of different situations: [taking a curb](https://www.youtube.com/watch?v=ikYFfxpu3I0&list=PLtd9zaplbSYJsjF-1aBWX-Hhd0ygiATun&index=7), [going shopping](https://www.youtube.com/watch?v=KQih1TinKqY&list=PLtd9zaplbSYJsjF-1aBWX-Hhd0ygiATun&index=6), [playing tennis](https://www.youtube.com/watch?v=82gVoTTProQ&list=PLtd9zaplbSYJsjF-1aBWX-Hhd0ygiATun&index=4), [high diving](https://www.youtube.com/watch?v=4syjUva8yy0&list=PLtd9zaplbSYJsjF-1aBWX-Hhd0ygiATun&index=2).
 They're all really fun.

-**Video**

 Hövding tested the device and their algorithm for years before bringing the product to market, so false positives are exceedingly rare.
 As far as I'm ware, not a single case of failure has so far been reported.
 Sudden stops or harmless slips have a different signature to actual falls that are likely to cause head injury.
 Hövding can distinguish between them and many other situations.
 So chances are overwhelmingly that it'll deploy if you need it.
 The official manual reassuringly mentions that Hövding is programmed to err on the side of safety and deploy even in situations it's probably not needed.